AliceYangAC/AI-ccess/README.md

 # AI-ccess

-**AI-powered accessibility microservice** that adapts user interfaces, interprets voice commands, generates image captions, and personalizes experiences for users with diverse needs.
+A Python-based and AI-powered accessibility microservices that takes advantage of models from Transformers to interpret voice commands and generate image captions for users with diverse accessibility needs.
+Is in active development with plans for future tools like adaptive user interfaces.

 ---